kellyschrock/solex-cc/README.md

 Suppose you have a camera connected to a USB port the companion computer that you want to control via Mavlink messages like `DO_DIGICAM_CONFIGURE` and `DO_DIGICAM_CONTROL`, and report camera status.
 You can write a worker that communicates with the camera through the USB port, and subscribes to the above Mavlink messages.
 When a `DO_DIGICAM_CONTROL` message arrives, you can do whatever's needed on the USB port to tell the camera to take a picture, start video recording, etc. You can also make it send `CAMERA_STATUS` and `CAMERA_FEEDBACK` messages as appropriate to report status.

-Or suppose you have some kind of sensor on the vehicle that isn't something ArduPilot typically knows about, but a typical Linux machine _does_ know how to make use of.
+Or suppose you have some kind of sensor on the vehicle that isn't something ArduPilot typically knows about, but a typical Linux machine _can_ make use of.
 Suppose also that you want to start reading and logging data from this sensor as soon as a running mission reaches the first waypoint in a survey area, and stop logging after the _last_ waypoint.
 To do this, you could write whatever scripts and programs you need in order to interact with the sensor and call them from a worker.
 Or (even better), you could implement all of that as a worker.
 Install it on the companion computer on the vehicle, load it, and run your mission.

 Or, suppose you want to control the vehicle directly in a specific way in response to a command sent from a GCS (similar to the way Smart Shots work on a 3DR Solo), and report status back to the GCS.